Autumn comes with the drop of the first apple

 Vilnius is the only capital city in Europe which does not prohibit air balloons from taking off from the Old Town.
 If you happen to be sitting on the lawn right next to Tymas quarter, you can jump into the basket right away and take off.
 To fly in an air balloon over Vilnius means to fall in love with it again.
 Let’s embark on an adventure together?

 Even though we joke that for Lithuanians, modesty is a national trait, let’s not be modest – Lithuania is the land of theatre.
+There are many theatres in Lithuania and Lithuanians are deeply in love with it.
 It’s hard to believe, but there was a time when we would wait in long queues all night long for theatre tickets.
 Today there are no more queues at the theatre, but there are also no tickets available online to the best shows.
 Reserve them in advance and surrender yourself to the magic of the theatre.
 Because what is happening on the stages of Lithuania’s best theatres is magic indeed.

 If art changes the world, it also changes Lithuania.
 In particular modern art.
-Our history of modern art witnessed rises and the golden age, numb silence and bold attempts to swim against the current.
+Lithuanians appreciate contemporary art - our history of modern art witnessed rises and the golden age, numb silence and bold attempts to swim against the current.
 Charming interwar Modernism, the gloomy reality of the Soviet period, the masterpieces of the thaw and creative flashes of art reflecting the contemporary world create extraordinary art space that does not finish with museums and galleries.
 It takes you by the hand, involves and invites to get to know the fabulous world of culture.